-In the 15th century, they asserted their control over the Beys from Algiers and became guardians of the Turkish military equestrian tradition.
-They emphasized the preservation of their Ottoman signs of recognition: the turban, music, and flags.
+In the 15th century, they asserted their control over the Beys of Algiers and became guardians of the Turkish military equestrian tradition.
+They took special care to preserve their Ottoman signs of distinction: theirturban, music, and flags.

-After the surrender of the Bey from Algiers on July 5, 1830, French authorities, which were in charge of Algerian territories, progressively integrated those warriors into their scouting battalions.
+After the Bey of Algiers capitulated on July 5, 1830, hte French authorities, which were in charge of Algerian territories, progressively integrated those warriors into their scouting battalions.
 They took over the Spahis cavalry concept and adapted it into their army, thus allowing those warriors to perpetuate their martial art.

-That’s how the “Indigenous Cavalry” was officially founded, that would successively bear the name of “Mameluke Squadron,” “African Hunters,” and then “Spahis Hunters”.
+It was with this that the “Indigenous Cavalry” was officially founded, going on to be known as the “Mameluke Squadron,” “Hunters of Africa,” and then “Spahis Hunters”.

-Spahis rode all around the Sahara, and a special squadron was designated to Saint-Louis of Senegal in 1845 to resolve disputes between tribes living along Senegal’s river.
+The Spahis rode the Sahara far and wide, and a special squadron was sent to Saint-Louis in Senegal in 1845 to resolve the conflicts between tribes living along Senegal’s river.
 Thus, the first Senegalese Spahis were born.
 Thanks to their efficiency and military qualities, they enhanced more than ever, the prestige of this battalion.

-In 1928, they took the name of “Colonial Guard,” then in 1960, when independence was proclaimed, they changed for “Presidential Guard” better known as the Red Guard of the Presidency.
+In 1928, they took the name of “Colonial Guard,” then in 1960, when independence was proclaimed, they changed their name to the “Presidential Guard” better known as the Red Guard of the Presidency.

-It is also a parade and escort unit that can boast its elegance and dexterity during festivities and carousels.
-Through the Senegalese colors, the “Red Guard” continues to feed the legend and memory of the Morning Riders.
+The Red Guard is also a parade and escort unit that stands out for its elegance and dexterity during festivities and carousels.
+Through the Senegalese colours, the “Red Guard” continues to feed the legend and memory of the Morning Riders.